API Reference

 Notes

 The function performs these steps: 1.
-SVD decomposition of the JSA 2.
+Singular value decomposition of the JSA 2.
 Computes quantum metrics (purity, Schmidt number, entropy)

 Phase Matching Functions